worthpointlabs/terratest/CONTRIBUTING.md

 The number of possible such helpers is nearly infinite, so to avoid Terratest becoming a gigantic, sprawling library we ask that contributions for new infrastructure helpers are limited to:

-1. **Clouds**: we currently only support three major public clouds (AWS, GCP, Azure) and Kubernetes.
+1. **Platforms**: we currently only support three major public clouds (AWS, GCP, Azure) and Kubernetes.

 1. **Complexity**: we ask that you only contribute infrastructure and validation helpers for code that is relatively complex to do from scratch.
 For example, a helper that merely wraps an existing function in the AWS or GCP SDK is not a great choice, as the wrapper isn't contributing much value, but is bloating the Terratest API.
-On the other hand, a helper that expose simple APIs for complex logic are great contributions: `ssh.CheckSshCommand` is a great example of this, as it provides a simple one-line interface for dozens of lines of complicated SSH logic.
+On the other hand, helpers that expose simple APIs for complex logic are great contributions: `ssh.CheckSshCommand` is a great example of this, as it provides a simple one-line interface for dozens of lines of complicated SSH logic.

 1. **Popularity**: Terratest should only contain helpers for common use cases that come up again and again in the